Egypt: Temples, Pyramids, the Nile and More

 City of the Dead

 The City Of The Dead is an area within Cairo, encompassing many cemeteries and mausoleums, but people live here as well.
-We had heard about it and asked our uber driver to pull over on the side of the road so we could get a picture, but he ended up also just driving us through it.
+I had heard about it and asked the uber driver to pull over on the side of the road so I could get a picture, but he ended up also just driving me through it.
 It was interesting and very eye-opening to see how the people live here.

 A5D4C500-9125-41EE-A5EC-CEFB9AA9D126

-For dinner, we found a local spot called Kazaz that had amazing food.
+For dinner, I found a local spot called Kazaz that had amazing food.
 The bottom was a take-out, grab & go area and up the stairs you could sit down for waiter service.
-We did the upstairs option and everything was so tasty, the menu was gigantic and the service was great.
-There were also mostly locals in here, so we think that is one of the ways to know whether a place is good or not.
+I sat upstairs and everything was so tasty, the menu was gigantic and the service was great.
+There were also mostly locals in here, so I think that is one of the ways to know whether a place is good or not.

 D31482F3-7109-48EC-804E-F95E9D27F826